sematext/docs/docs/monitoring/inventory.md

 The Inventory Info information provides a summarized view of your inventory information allowing you to see:

-- Number of different packages in your monitored environment,
+- Number of different packages in your monitored environment
-- Number of different OS distributions,
+- Number of different OS distributions
-- Number of different OS versions,
+- Number of different OS versions
-- A number of different kernel versions.
+- A number of different kernel versions

 ![Inventory Info](../images/monitoring/inventory_inventory_info.png)